– 6 min read

 Innovation is never a bad thing, and it can help distinguish you from competitors early on.
 But it’s a risky approach to naming and might hurt your brand before you even get it off the ground.
 Instead, figure out a strategy that aligns with your brand and values — if that’s clever names, great!

 Consider what users will do with the product or feature as you think of names.
 Microsoft did it with Word and Google with Docs.
 These companies created word processing tools which was probably a complex and expensive process but gave the products simple names.
 The names given to these products clearly communicate what the product is to the end-user.

 Unless you plan on staying local, your product names will likely have global and cultural implications to consider.
 You don’t want to be the marketing firm naming their company GreenBook, especially considering the history of that term.

 Brands have gotten in trouble for names that are culturally insensitive, selected both knowingly and unknowingly.
 To avoid this, ensure that a diverse team is involved in the naming process.
 There are a lot of issues that a diverse in-house team will catch before user research takes off.
 Also, make sure to perform linguistic analysis in different languages to avoid misinterpretation.

 When you land on the right name for a product or feature and use the name consistently across all your content, it imprints on the mind of your users and forges a stronger relationship with your brand.

 A product name builds a story that can affect how customers perceive the value of your product.
 Although subjective, a good product name will inspire quick recall and excitement among your target audience.
 On the other hand, a bad one will do the same thing, but for all the wrong reasons.

-CTA: Get your entire team to use the right words with Writer’s writing assistant.
+CTA: Get your entire team to use the right words with Writer’s writing platform.
 Start your free trial today.